Sudan: Ethnic groups

-The Arab population is estimated at 70% of the national total.
+The Sudanese Arab population is estimated at 70% of the national total.
 They are almost entirely Muslims and speak predominantly Sudanese Arabic.
-Other ethnicities include Beja, Fur, Nubians, Nuba and Copts.
+Other ethnicities include the Beja, Fur, Nubians, Nuba and Copts.

 Non-Arab groups are often ethnically, linguistically and to varying degrees culturally distinct.
 These include the Beja (over two million), Fur (over one million), Nuba (approx. one million), Moro, Masalit, Bornu, Tama, Fulani, Hausa, Nubians, Berta, Zaghawa, Nyimang, Ingessana, Daju, Koalib, Gumuz, Midob and Tagale.
 Hausa is used as a trade language.^{[where?]} There is also a small, but prominent Greek community.

 Some Arab tribes speak other regional forms of Arabic, such as the Awadia and Fadnia tribes and Bani Arak tribes, who speak Najdi Arabic; and the Beni Ḥassān, Al-Ashraf, Kawhla and Rashaida who speak Hejazi Arabic.
 A few Arab Bedouin of the northern Rizeigat speak Sudanese Arabic and share the same culture as the Sudanese Arabs.
 Some Baggara and Tunjur speak Chadian Arabic.